Kronoshus/CIPs/CIP-0013/README.md

 * Any missing `proportion` is assigned a precise value of `1`.
 * If a stake pool is listed multiple times, the URI is rejected as invalid.

+#### Token Claim URI queries

+Token Claim URIs must include at minimum a URL to the token faucet/fountain hosted and maintained by the project.

+An optional claim code may be included in the URI to create one-time use codes or special event codes for analytical purposes.

 ### Handling stake pool links

 The wallet UI should always confirm the exact delegation choice even when it is unambiguous from the URI.
 When the user has multiple wallets, the wallet UI must select which wallet(s) the user will be delegating from.